antonoden/TrackBot_AFS/README.md

 trackborad is a white colored board and the track is a blac line.
 Other edges of board are also colored in black.

+Implementing the code a real time system is suppose to be simulated.